-Are you using a suitable mattress?
+Are you using a suitable mattress that protects your back?

 If your mattress does not provide adequate support for your spine, you may wake up with back pain and a general feeling of restlessness.
 What you lie on can affect the quality of your sleep, so do check if your mattress is up to par.

 If your mattress is too hard, place a foam sheet about 5 cm thick on top of it.
 Hold the foam sheet in place with a fitted sheet.
 Try it for a week.
 You can experiment with foam sheets of various thickness.
 If your back pain doesn't get away, you may need to get a new mattress.

 If your mattress is too soft or sags when you lie on it, you can firm up the base by laying it on the floor.
 Try it for a week.
 If you feel better, place a board between the mattress and the base of your bed.
 Or start shopping for a firmer mattress.